Top 10 Health Benefits of Prawns You Need to Know

 Author

-While not a substitute for professional advice, our goal is to share reliable, experience-driven insights that help readers make informed and responsible food choices.
+I'm a Bangalore-based food researcher specialising in seafood and regional Indian cuisine.
+My content is purely research-based, drawing from credible sources to ensure accuracy and reliability.
+While not a substitute for professional medical advice, my goal is to share well-researched, practical food insights that help readers make informed and responsible choices.

 Scroll to Top